cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Compounding this problem is the need to pick a suitable curve for the specific protocol.

-This document aims to address this lapse by providing a thorough set of recommendations across a range of implementations, and curve types.
+This document aims to bridge this gap by providing a thorough set of recommendations across a range of implementations and curve types.
 We provide implementation and performance details for each mechanism, along with references to the security rationale behind each recommendation and guidance for applications not yet covered.